Kritin1104/KIIT-Campus/README.md

 # KIIT-Campus
-Unofficial website about campuses of Kalinga Institute of Industrial Technology  (KIIT).
+Unofficial website about campuses of Kalinga Institute of Industrial Technology  (KIIT), Bhubaneswar, Odisha.

 KIIT-Campus is an Unofficial website that encompasses information about all the campuses of Kalinga Institute of Industrial Technology (KIIT).